codahale/lockstitch/design.md

 [NIST SP 800-185]: https://www.nist.gov/publications/sha-3-derived-functions-cshake-kmac-tuplehash-and-parallelhash

 Finally, `Mix` uses HMAC-SHA-256 with the protocol's state as the key to extract a new state value from the pseudorandom key.
-The protocol's posterior state is derived from the protocol's prior state, the operation label, and the operation input.
-Because HMAC is a [dual-PRF][] when used with two fixed-length, uniformly random bitstrings, if either the posterior state or the input are secret, the protocol's posterior state will be secret, even if all other variables are attacker-controlled.
+The protocol's new state is extracted from the protocol's old state, the operation label, and the operation input.
+Because HMAC is a [dual-PRF][] when used with two fixed-length, uniformly random bitstrings, if either the new state or the input are secret, the protocol's new state will be secret, even if all other variables are attacker-controlled.

 [dual-PRF]: https://eprint.iacr.org/2023/861

 ### `Derive`

 A `Derive` operation accepts a label and an output length and returns pseudorandom data derived from the protocol's state, the label, and the output length.
-The protocol's posterior state is cryptographically dependent on the protocol's prior state, the label, and the output length.
+The protocol's new state is cryptographically dependent on the protocol's state, the label, and the output length.

 ```text
 function derive(state, label, n):